Kitware/trame/docs/content/docs/trame_v2-3.md

 Trame in itself won't have API change but it is possible that vue3 widget will have a different API like you can see between vuetify2 and vuetify3, but in general we'll try to maintain full API compatibility.

-## Available widgets with compatibility
+## Widgets compatibility and package name

 | Widget name (trame.widget.{name}) | Package name | Supported version |
 | --- | --- | --- |